MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 > - **Do capacity planning** by analyzing your expected traffic patterns.
 Conduct thorough testing to understand how your application performs under different loads.
 Take into consideration factors such as simultaneous transactions, request rates, and data transfer.
 >
->   Make your SKU choices based on that panning.
+>   Make your SKU choices based on that planning.
 The Standard SKU is more cost-effective and suitable for moderate traffic scenarios.
 If you anticipate higher loads, Premium is recommended.
 >
 > - **Analyze performance data** by regularly reviewing [Front Door reports](/azure/frontdoor/standard-premium/how-to-reports).
 These reports provide insights into various metrics that can serve as performance  indicators at the technology level.
 >